danzat/bugs/Log/Readme.md

 And the same on `wait4` (all `wait` variants eventually use `wait4`).
 And just as expected, I saw 3 log lines for `fork` (one before the fork, and two after it - child and parent), and a log line for `wait4`.
 So the conclusion was that `fork` did happen, but it did not reach `exec`.

-But then I remembered that a teammate of mine, who by that time had accumulated some milage with Android 7, told me that he noticed the logging daemon tends to drop some log lines, maybe as a sort of throttling mechanism.
-His solution at the time was to modify the `LOG` function to write into a file on the SDCard, which he would pull from the device later on an examine offline.
-I found this method slightly cumbersome, so insted what I did was launch a listening netcat on my machine (`nc -l 1337`), and have the `LOG` function write to a socket connected to my machine:
+But then I remembered that a teammate of mine, who by that time had accumulated some mileage with Android 7, told me that he noticed the logging daemon tends to drop some log lines, maybe as a sort of throttling mechanism.
+His solution at the time was to modify the `LOG` function to write into a file on the SDCard, which he would pull from the device later on an examine off-line.
+I found this method slightly cumbersome, so instead what I did was launch a listening netcat on my machine (`nc -l 1337`), and have the `LOG` function write to a socket connected to my machine:

     void LOG(const char * fmt, ...)
     {